huntdatacenter/jujuna/docs/source/examples.rst

   jujuna clean -w

-When you are done with testing you can `exit` the
+When you are done with testing you can `exit` the vagrant.